What is a DRG Code in Medical Billing

 History of DRG

-The development of DRG code began in the early 1980s at Yale University.
-The code was designed and developed by Robert B. Fetter, Ph.D., and John D. Thompson, MPH, of Yale University.
-By 1983, the Social Security Act (SSA) was amended by Congress to include a national DRG-based hospital prospective payment system for Medicare patients.
+This program began the development of the DRG codes as early as the early 1980s at Yale University.
+Robert B. Fetter, Ph.D., and John D. Thompson, MPH, of Yale University, were the developers of the codes.
+In 1983, a national DRG-based prospective payment system for Medicare patients was authorized by Congress through an amendment to the Social Security Act (SSA).

 Types of DRG Codes